Skip to main content

 Giant's Causeway

 The Giant's Causeway is a cluster of approximately 40,000 basalt columns rising out of the North Atlantic Ocean on the Antrim Coast of Northern Ireland.
-A UNESCO World Heritage site and National Trust member, the area draws thousands of tourists each year who come to marvel at and photograph this natural wonder.
+A UNESCO World Heritage site and National Trust property, the area attracts thousands of tourists each year who come for the dramatic coastal views, landscape photography opportunities, and the chance to learn about the geological forces that created this impressive natural landmark.

 Although it's possible to arrive independently, many visitors opt for a round-trip Giant's Causeway tour from Dublin with transportation and entrance fees included.
 Guided Causeway excursions, with upgrades for a private tour guide or luxury coaches, often include stops to visit the Dark Hedges and explore other nearby attractions such as the Carrick-a-Rede Rope Bridge, the Old Bushmills Distillery, and the ruins of Dunluce Castle.